Introducing 4D Geometric Shell Shaping for Mitigating Nonlinear Interference Noise: Results

 \subsection{Bitwise MI}

-To investigate possible causes of the binary labeling penalty for 4D-GSS-4, we look at the bit-wise MI as given by \cref{eq:RBMD_uniform}. \Cref{tab:bitwise_MI} compares the bit-wise MI of 4D-GSS-4, PM-16QAM and w4-256 at the optimal launch powers.
-The individual bits are denoted by $b_i$ for $i=1,\ldots,m$ and $\RBMD$ is added in \cref{eq:RBMD_uniform} as a reference.
+To investigate possible causes of the binary labeling penalty for 4D-GSS-4, we look at the bit-wise MI $I(C_k;\bmY)$. \Cref{fig:bitwise_MI} compares the bit-wise MI of 4D-GSS-4, PM-16QAM and w4-256 at the optimal launch powers.
+The individual bits are denoted by $b_i$ for $i=1,\ldots,m$.
 For PM-16QAM, the bits are reordered such that the bits which determine the signs are the first four bits (same as 4D-GSS-4).
-This does not effect the performance since PM-16QAM is a Cartesian product of 4 independent \abb{PAM}-4 constellations.
+This does not effect the performance since PM-16QAM is a Cartesian product of four independent \abb{PAM}-4 constellations.
 As a result, this also implies symmetry across all four dimensions and thus, PM-16QAM also has orthant symmetry.

-In the binary labels, the bits $b_1$ trough $b_4$ determine the orthant for both PM-16QAM and 4D-GSS-4.
+In the binary labels, the bits $b_1$ through $b_4$ determine the orthant for both PM-16QAM and 4D-GSS-4.
 The bits $b_5$ through $b_8$ determine the amplitude of each of the PAM-4 signals for PM-16QAM.
 For 4D-GSS-4, the bits $b_5$ and $b_6$ select the shell, bit $b_7$ selects between 2 points on a shell, and bit $b_8$ selects between X-Y symmetric points.

 In terms of bit-wise MI, $b_1$ through $b_4$ perform identically for both PM-16QAM and 4D-GSS-4, which is expected due to both constellations employing orthant symmetry.
-Bits $b_5$, $b_6$ and $b_8$ have larger bit-wise MI for 4D-GSS-4 compared to PM-16QAM, whereas bit $b_7$ incurs a penalty.
+Bits $b_5$ trough $b_8$ have larger bit-wise MI for 4D-GSS-4 compared to PM-16QAM, where bit $b_7$ has the lowest value.
 This suggests that the proposed structure combined with the chosen constellation cardinality does not allow for a good labeling of $b_7$.
-It is furthermore observed that the gap between $\RBMD$ and MI of $0.08$ bits/4D-sym is equal to the difference between the bit-wise MI of $b_7$ and $b_8$ in \cref{tab:bitwise_MI}.
 Lastly, as expected, w4-256 has much worse performance in general compared to the other two constellations since the structure of this constellation is not optimized for allowing a good binary labeling at all.